SeanEtherington/SQL_Project_Data_Roles/README.md

 Exploring the dynamic world of data analysis through SQL, I aimed to refine my skills and uncover insights into top-paid roles and in-demand skills.
 This journey delves into salary trends, essential skills, and career pathways in today's data analyst job market.

+*Note*: This data focuses on roles from the United States in 2023 due to the amount of roles in Australia being limited in this dataset.
+A future reccomendation would be to explore data job postings based in Australia so that I could gain a better understanding of the local job market and associated skills.

+SQL Queries, Check them our here: [SQL_Project_Data_Job_Analysis](/SQL_Project_Data_Job_Analysis/)

 # Background
-I wanted to work on this project for two main reasons.
+I wanted to work on this project for two main reasons:
 1. Further develop and refine my SQL knowledge and application ability.
 2. Explore the top-paid and in-demand skills for data related roles so that I could be better informed of the job market.